andreamust/general-chord-type/README.md

 is to be intended as an interpretation based on the pseudocode and description provided in the bibliographical references provided.

+### Novelty
+In addition to the approach proposed by the paper cited above, in this repository you can find code that allows you to convert annotated chords in [Harte](https://ismir2005.ismir.net/proceedings/1080.pdf) format directly into the format proposed by the paper.

 ## Usage

 TBD